Victim of Financial Fraud? Call Now

 By: Jonathan Kurta Author

 Investors should regularly review their account statements and keep in contact with their investment professionals, both for their own peace of mind and in case of broker fraud or misconduct.
-Too often, investors will not realize their investment professional has placed them in overly risky investments until it’s too late.
+FINRA Rule 12206 imposes a six-year timeframe to submit a Statement of Claim.
+This means the investor has six years from the date the alleged misconduct occurred to file a complaint.

 Time Limitation for Submission of a Claim